naglissul/sci-dict-lt/README.md

 ## How to use?

-Use Ctrl+F to find your word or category.
+Use Ctrl+F of "Find in page" to find your word or category.
+Click on the "I was here" counter!
+So I could carry on with this project

 ## How to contribute?